TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

  32KB               | 1.73x
  128KB              | 1.10x

+### Benchmark 2

-When on same application, Smart Placement is applied, then 10% boost in performance is seen.
+When on same application (Benchmark #1), Smart Placement is applied, then 10% boost in performance is seen.
 More on this can be read at \ref BENCHMARK_SMART_PLACEMENT.